auth0/docs/articles/logs/streams/http-event-to-slack.md

 The diagram above describes what you will build using this guide:

 1. Application 1 and 2 both redirect to Auth0 to log in
-2. The login for Application 2 succeeds but the login for Application 1 fails
+2. The login for Application 2 succeeds but the login for Application 1 fails; Both events create a distinct log record
-3. Both events create a distinct log record
+3. Both applications receive a response from Auth0
 4. These log events are sent together in a JSON payload to the custom webhook
 5. The webhook filters out the successful event
 6. The webhook sends the failed event to Slack